Classification of affine vortices: From vortices to holomorphic maps

-{\bf Uniqueness}: Given a finite energy vortex $(A,u)$, the bundle $P \to \P(1,n)$ is determined uniquely by the path $\{\theta \in [0,\frac {2\pi} n] \mapsto k_0(\theta)\}$ up to homotopy and the action of $\Ad_k$ for $k \in K$ (see remark \ref{rem:orbibundleinv}). $k_0$ is determined using proposition \ref{prop:asym}, the choice of this equivalence class is unique because it has to satisfy the condition
+Finally we show uniqueness.
+Given a finite energy vortex $(A,u)$, the bundle $P \to \P(1,n)$ is determined uniquely by the path $\{ [0,\frac {2\pi} n] \ni \theta \mapsto k_0(\theta)\}$ up to homotopy and the action of $\Ad_k$ for $k \in K$ (see Remark \ref{rem:orbibundleinv}).
+The path $k_0$ is determined using Proposition \ref{prop:infvortsing}, and the choice of this equivalence class is unique because it has to satisfy the condition